 An introduction to the Cash Flow Quadrant For Business Owners

-What is your business doing with its cash flow?
+What quadrant is your business in?

 Years ago, when I spent most of my time working with entrepreneurs to help them secure financing so they could turn their companies around, I needed a quick way to understand their financial and operational status.
 Every entrepreneur (including myself) views their business through a subjective filter that influences what they focus on and the results they achieve.
 As someone who works with entrepreneurs to change outcomes, I developed a cash flow quadrant for business owners that removes subjectivity and provides clear direction for where an entrepreneur needs to focus.Read more